gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 The solver will attempt to assign a node annotation label to all nodes except a user annotated function.
 Only user annotated functions may have a function annotation.
 Functions lacking a function annotation cannot be invoked cross-domain and can only have exactly one taint accross all invocations.
 This ensures that the arguments, return and function body only touch the same taint.

-### Remarks and Limitations

-* A limitation of the current model is that it supports at most one enclave per level.

-* Class annotations are currently not used by CLE, but this can change in the future.

 ### General Constraints